PacktPublishing/MasteringPython/README.md

 * Storage: 40 GB available space

 ### Software requirements
-* Python version 3.5 and higher
+* Python version 3.5 or higher
 * Ubuntu version 16.04 (Note: Majority of the examples can also be run on the Windows and Mac OS X operating systems).
 * SQLite 3.22.0 or higher (https://www.sqlite.org)